nmanzano/RememberMeow/README.md

 While attending Galvanize, my coding bootcamp, we were given an assignment to create our first app just after 4 weeks of lessons.
 Within that time I had learned HTML, CSS, JavaScript and jQuery.

-I used this new learned knowledge to create a memory game that has a cat theme.
+I used this new knowledge to create a memory game that has a cat theme.

 ## How the game works